jronwalker/mag_figures/README.md

 If you calculated the proportion you may want to assess the actual counts of these proportions by multiplying the proportions by your bacterial counts.
 You can do this by providing a 2 column dataframe with the sample names (col1) and the bacterial counts (col2).
 #### Controling the taxonomic levels and names
 We can set the taxonomic level at which you would like all rows to be aggregated.
 The defaults is to output a MAG per row.
 But if we want the fractional abundances or proportions at the class level then we can set tax_rank="class" and each row will then output the summed abundances for all MAGs in each class.
-We can also turn on and off the id strings before each taxonomic level i.e. "d__" for domain, "p__" for phylum... by setting rank_ids=F.
+We can also turn off the id strings before each taxonomic level i.e. "d__" for domain, "p__" for phylum... by setting rank_ids=F.